 Improvements to the speed and capacity of existing cranes.
 Outreach was increased to 126 feet, so the outermost container row on a Panamax ship can now be reached at full trolley speed.

 A heavy-lift crane.
-The truck-mounted Manitowoc M-250T boasts a maximum capacity of 300 long tons, and its mobility makes it available at any of the Port's terminals on an as-needed basis.
+The truck-mounted Manitowoc M-250T boasts a maximum capacity of 300 long tons.

 Dundalk Marine Terminal by the Numbers